 - I don’t promise that I’ll get it right every time, but I promise that I will do everything in my power to care for your world as best I can.

 - School is not the same as it was when you were at school.
-Times have changed, but at the heart of every decision made in school is made to benefit the learners within it.
+Times have changed, but at the heart of every decision in school is made to benefit the learners within it.

 - Don’t compare your child to another.
 No child or family is the same.
 I promise they’re not as perfect as you think they are.

-- Please put your child’s name on everything – it will seem like a faff at first but it will save you a lot of money and me a whole world of stress.
+- Please put your child’s name on everything – it will seem like a faff at first but it will save you a lot of money and me a whole world of hassle.
 Win, win.

 - Different is not bad.